Dexoculus/DiscordBotCollection/README.md

 # Discord Bot Collection
+A simple collection of implementations of Discord bots.

 ## Overview
 - ChatGPT Bot: A conversational bot powered by OpenAI's GPT-3.5-turbo, allowing engaging interactions with users.